 - a.
+VISA Penalty Fee Castro reviewed management's response and confirm that IAP proactively moved the VISA penalty fee to unallowable due to the finding noted during our audit procedures.
+Since this issue was discovered as a result of our audit procedures and support was not provided to evidence the credit to ACC, the finding and questioned costs have not been adjusted. - b.
 Business Class Airfare Castro reviewed management's response as well as the documentation provided to evidence prior approval from the COR authorizing business class airfare for safety reasons.
 Castro also understand management's comments regarding business class tickets being purchased to expedite the customs and immigration process and reduce time spent within the airport due to the hostile/dangerous environment of Kabul.
 The support provided by IAP was obtained after the finding was noted and after the business airfare was booked.
-As a result, the finding and questioned costs have not been adjusted. - b.
-VISA Penalty Fee Castro reviewed management's response and confirm that IAP proactively moved the VISA penalty fee to unallowable due to the finding noted during our audit procedures.
-Since this issue was discovered as a result of our audit procedures and support was not provided to evidence the credit to ACC, the finding and questioned costs have not been adjusted. - c.
-Smoking Fee Castro reviewed management's response and confirm that IAP proactively moved the smoking fee to unallowable due to the finding noted during our audit procedures.
-Since this issue was discovered as a result of our audit procedures and support was not provided to evidence the credit to ACC, the finding and questioned costs have not been adjusted.
+As a result, the finding and questioned costs have not been adjusted.